Ask Slashdot: What Would Happen If All Software Ran On All Platforms?

 Re: (Score:2)

+2. The language itself is extremely bureaucratic, which puts off many developers.
+Ease of use is critical in getting a language mass adoption.

+3. It bundled a single language, and VM, together, coupling it with a small set of libraries designed

-Technically feasible (Score:2)
+Technically feasible (Score:3)

 Of course it's technically feasible.
 It's called universally agreed upon standards and conventions.